Eli (2019 film): Production

-Development

 David Chirchirillo's screenplay was mentioned in the 2015 Black List, compiling the best scripts of the year.
 In March 2017, it was announced that Ciarán Foy would direct the film, with Ian Goldberg and Richard Naing contributing to Chirchirillo's screenplay.
 Trevor Macy and John Zaozirny produced the film, while Melinda Nishioka served as a co-producer.
 Daniel Hammond and Gabriel Hammond executive produced the film under their Broad Green Pictures, Intrepid Pictures and Bellevue Productions banners, respectively.

-Casting

 In October 2017, Charlie Shotwell was cast to star in the film.
 In December 2017, Sadie Sink and Kelly Reilly also joined the cast.
 In January 2018, Lili Taylor and Max Martini were also added.

-Filming

 Principal photography began in January 2018 in New Orleans, Louisiana.

 Release

 In October 2017, Paramount Players acquired distribution rights to the project, and set it for a January 4, 2019, release.
 However, Netflix bought distribution rights to the film from Paramount after Paramount reportedly could not figure out how to market the film.
 Netflix released it on their service on October 18, 2019.